Brett-Tanner/Journal/2023/July_23.md

 - Features

-  - [] Look into [this](https://github.com/westonganger/paper_trail-association_tracking) to see if I can add a restore invoice button
-    - In the show action, have an or to assign @invoice or @last version
-    - actually, just change the dependent option to nil so the invoice can be restored and still have all its stuff
+  - [] Change the dependent option on all the invoice's associations to nil so they're still there if it's reified
-    - [] List all deleted invoices on SMs page if there are any
+    - [] List all deleted invoices on SMs page if there are any, with a restore button
+    - Or look into [this](https://github.com/westonganger/paper_trail-association_tracking) if necessary
   - [] Add a count of students registered for each time slot, for all schools (or for all schools in an area for AMs)
   - [] Sort the condensed summary by percent of goal
     - Maybe get the data and create a hash with it, then just sort the hash and use it to make the rows?
   - [] Split the User#show pages out into different pages for different roles
+  - [] Write a Stimulus controller allowing the condensed summary to be sorted by clicking a header

 - Near event start features